pauliacomi/pyGAPS/README.rst

 The easiest way to install pyGAPS is from the command line.
-Make sure that you have `numpy`, `scipy`, `pandas` and `matplotlib`, as well as CoolProp already installed.
+Make sure that you have `numpy`, `scipy`, `pandas` and `matplotlib`, as well as `CoolProp` already installed.

 .. code-block:: bash

     pip install pygaps

-On Windows, `Anaconda/Conda <https://www.anaconda.com/>`__ is your best bet since it manages environments for you.
+`Anaconda/Conda <https://www.anaconda.com/>`__ is your best bet since it manages environments for you.
 First create a new environment and use conda to install the dependencies (or start with one that already has a full instalation).
 Then use pip inside your environment.

 .. code-block:: bat

-    conda create -n py3 python=3 numpy scipy pandas matplotlib CoolProp activate py3
+    conda create -n py3 python=3 numpy scipy pandas matplotlib CoolProp conda activate py3
     pip install pygaps

 Alternatively, to install the development branch, clone the repository from Github.